stephaniecrocker91/rock-paper-scissors/README.md

 * The laptop also displays nicely on all pages.
 * The button sizes are larger again.
 * Font size has been increased also.
-* The Score area and final result areas have been placed in a more narrow div that is aligned with the button width.
+* The Score area and final result areas have been placed in a narrower div that is aligned with the button width.

 <img src="assets/images/large-launch-display.png" width="400px">
 <img src="assets/images/large-playround-display.png" width="400px">